flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter5/Chapter5.md

 ## 5.7 Multi-dimensional Arrays

-- C has rectangular arrays
+- C has rectangular arrays.
   - Much less used than pointer arrays
 - **Example:** Date conversion of day of the month to day of the year etc.
   - e.g. March 1 is the 60th day of a non-leap year.